distanceworkshops/distanceworkshops.github.io/intro-feb-2025.md

 ## Widening participation scholarship

 We are offering one free place on the workshop to encouraging participation by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
 Please see [here](widening-participation) for more information.
-Scholarship applications for the October 2024 workshop will be accepted **11-22 July 2024**.
+Scholarship applications for the February 2025 workshop will be accepted **11-22 November 2024**.

 ## Enquiries